Prosumma/Guise/README.md

 Guise uses a private concurrent queue for key lookup and registration.
 This queue allows multiple readers for resolution but only one writer for registration. _No other operations (such as resolution) are performed on this queue._

-Guise uses a serial queue per registration when generating cached values to avoid a race condition.
+Guise uses a serial queue per registration when generating cached values to avoid a race condition that could occur when an attempt is made to cache the same registration on two or more threads.
 In this case, the resolution block will be called synchronously inside of this queue.
 This is the only time a resolution block is invoked inside of a queue created by Guise.

+Beyond this, thread safety is up to you.